divymurli/rl-search-agents/README.md

 See `run_evals.sh` for a comprehensive list of evals to run.
 For a single experiment, update `DEFAULT_CKPT` and `DEFAULT_JSONL` to point respectively to the desired model checkpoint (from a training run) and the (test) set generated from above from (*).

+# Limitations

+This setup is currently configured to run on a single GPU.
+Multi GPU support is incoming for future, larger experiments.
+As of December 2025, we ran all of our supervised finetuning experiments on a single NVIDIA L4 GPU (24GB RAM).